 Open six days a week, Norwich Market is a vibrant riot of colour and commotion that's surrounded by some of the city’s great historic buildings, including the flint 15th century Guildhall.
 Underneath the rainbow-coloured roofs you will find stalls selling everything imaginable – at the very least we'd suggest a cone of chips, liberally doused with salt and vinegar.
 Go on – you're on holiday!

 The city is also a shopper's paradise, with two shopping centres and four department stores, many independent stores and boutiques in the quaint Lanes and Timber Hill.
 Rated in the Top 10 UK shopping destinations, you'll soon realise why.

-To properly appreciate the juxtaposition of contemporary and past, stand on Millennium Plain between the strikingly-modern, glass-fronted Forum (home to the city's library and TIC) and the 15th century St Peter Mancroft, the largest church in Norwich which provoked John Wesley, founder of the Methodists, to say, 'I scarcely ever remember to have seen a more beautiful parish church'.
+To properly appreciate the juxtaposition of contemporary and past, stand on Millennium Plain between the hangar-like, glass-fronted Forum (home to the city's library and TIC) and the 15th century St Peter Mancroft, the largest church in Norwich.